 New lines of credit represent only 10 percent of your credit score, according to myFICO.com, but that doesn’t mean you should rack up hard inquiries without giving it a second thought.

-- Although credit inquiries are factored into your credit score for only 12 months, they remain on your credit report for two years.
+- Although credit checks are factored into your credit score for only 12 months, they remain on your credit report for two years.

-- Inquiries can have a greater impact for someone with a short credit history and few accounts, compared with someone who has a long history and wide range of credit experience.
+- Credit checks can have a greater impact for someone with a short credit history and few accounts, compared with someone who has a long history and wide range of credit experience.

 - Drops in your credit score can result in higher interest rates when you borrow, which means you pay more over the life of a loan.